top of page

 In late November 1920 10,000 Lee Enfield Cavalry Carbines were shipped to the Royal Small Arms Factory at Enfield Lock for destruction.

-Proximaly only 1000 out of the original 11,000 were not sent to Enfield, either they were broken for parts years before or maybe they just went missing or sold out of service as this one has been.
+Proximaly only 1000 out of the original 11,000 were not sent to Enfield, either s they were already broken for parts years before or maybe they just went missing or 'sold out of service' as this one has been.

-This LIC Carbine hass very clear 'sold out of service stamps on the receiver'.
+This RIC Carbine has very clear 'sold out of service' stamps on the receiver.

 Below